 Come along to OCCA’s Community Nursery and join in the propagation of Australian native plants for the catchment of Oxley Creek.
 Learn basic nursery skills including the collection and identification of native seed, cleaning and preparing seed, the propagation of plants from seed or cuttings and how to care for young seedlings.

 OCCA specialises in tailoring the above learning experiences to suit your class’ own particular needs and learning areas.

-Alternatively, you may wish to design and run your own catchment care or bushcare activities with the support of OCCA’s Community Engagement Officer.
+Alternatively, you may wish to design and run your own catchment care or bushcare activities with the support of OCCA’s Partnerships team.

-Local historian and OCCA’s Nursery Manager Beryl Roberts has written and illustrated some fun and creative activity ideas that schools could incorporate into their curriculum to help educate young students.
+Local historian Beryl Roberts has written and illustrated some fun and creative activity ideas that schools could incorporate into their curriculum to help educate young students.
 They can be viewed here: education resources.

 The Brisbane City Council also has some great ideas for both students and teachers that can be accessed here.

 $100 – Coordination Fee plus $70/hr per staff member

 Note: These rates are excluding GST.
 Please contact us for a quote.